 At a small home fellowship, we once attended the pastor had an interesting revelation during communion one Sunday.
 (We used real wine and sometimes yeast bread.
 I know but that is what happened.
 We also used saltines if that is all we had.)
 Anyway for the wine and the bread to become what they were many grapes and grains of wheat were brought together but it required yeast to convert them into that usable form.

 A final thought on wine and yeast.
 Wine/beer was/is made with the action of yeast.
-Wine was allowed/required to be presented as part of the offering at a sacrifice (Leviticus 23:13).
-The yeast in wine makes enough alcohol to kill itself and when bread is baked that normally kills off the yeast.
+The wine was allowed/required to be presented as part of the offering at a sacrifice (Leviticus 23:13).
+The yeast in wine makes enough alcohol to kill itself and when the bread is baked that normally kills off the yeast.
 One was required and the other was forbidden!
 The Biology teacher in me still will wonder if it has something to do with the living organism?
 NOTE: From my reading, the Egyptians apparently made their beer from baked bread.

 When it comes to symbolism what better icon is there than the grape plant for representing the Church of Jesus?
 Jesus used it in parables, it is part of our communion and it is referred to throughout Scriptures.
 Now as with most symbols you can attach several meanings to grapes and its vines; I am going to look at a few and let God reveal others to you.